ZsakaiBalint/MinesweeperSolver/README.md

 it will build the latest version of the project
 the project and test artifacts are available in the 'build/' folder
 -> to run the program: run the exe file in the 'build/' folder

+you can see the latest project version deployed at: http://zsakbalint.web.elte.hu/